Bodacious/ProtectedImagesExample/README.markdown

 ## UserImage

 The main model at work here is UserImage.
-This model as a paperclip attachment; the image file which we want to protect.
+This model has a paperclip attachment; the image file which we want to protect.

 Using the usual Rails scaffold you can CRUD user images as you please.